Where can you find a job advertisement for a personal trainer?

 – Local Nutrition Shops

 A neighborhood nutrition and supplement shop might not seem like a place to inquire about personal trainer jobs, but the person working the register might know more than you think.
-Nutrition shops sell products to gym owners and may have the “inside track” on which gyms may be looking for personal trainers.
+Nutrition shops sell products to gym owners and may have the “inside scoop” on which gyms may be looking for personal trainers.

 The local supplement shop might even be home to a bulletin board with advertisements on it.
 Visiting these shops regularly could be a wise time investment.